What is the order of ceremony?

 What happens if I am graduating with an AKC?

-If you are graduating with a King’s College London award and have completed the Associateship of King's College (AKC), you will wear as part of your academic dress a black epitoge embroidered with the university's lion 'Reggie', buttoned to the left shoulder.
+If you are graduating with a King’s College London award and have completed the Associateship of King's College (AKC), you will wear a black epitoge embroidered with the university's lion 'Reggie' as part of your academic dress.
+The epitoge is a short streamer of black fabric that matches the fabric of the university's gowns, and is buttoned to the left shoulder.

 Important to know: Epitoges cannot be ordered through Ede & Ravenscroft.
 They are provided by the Graduation Office based on information from the Dean's office.
-Please contact us about this through our Ceremonies & Events contact form should you have any queries.
+Please contact us through our Ceremonies & Events contact form should you have any queries about this.

 Can my guests take photos and videos during the ceremony?